 9. Getty Images

 An overall of 80 million images says a lot, doesn’t it?
 As a collection of tons of creative and original photographs, Getty is an amazing place to demonstrate your talent, especially taking into account that the names of the photographers appear right beneath their works.

 This website has a rich history.
-With over 43 million royalty images and a really easy set up system, Bigstock lets a contributor earn up to 30% of the sale price.
+With over 43 million royalty images and a really easy setup system, Bigstock lets a contributor earn up to 30% of the sale price.
 A contributor can earn $0.25-0.5 on each image download.

-Surfing the blogs of Kate McCulley and Daniel James (from Dan Flying Solo) and reading about how they gave up full-time jobs to start travelling and ended up living a life of luxury, earning a fortune writing about their adventures is guaranteed to be either a highway to hell or a stairway to heaven.
+Surfing some of the biggest blogs out there, for example those of Kate McCulley and Daniel James (from Dan Flying Solo), and reading about how they gave up full-time jobs to start traveling and ended up living a life of luxury, earning a fortune writing about their adventures is guaranteed to be either a highway to hell or a stairway to heaven.
 Either way, before shouting out to the world that “blogging is the easiest thing on earth” and “anyone can do it” I suggest you think twice.
-In reality, blogging is a full-time job and requires dedication, patience, creativity, commitment, and more.
-The sad reality is that there are lots of issues that bloggers face and those cause most of the beginning bloggers to fail.
-But, it’s true enough that whenever there’s a problem, there is also the solution!
-So, let’s identify the 10 major hardships for bloggers and talk about the solutions.
-1. Not having a…
+In reality, blogging is a full-time job and requires dedication, patience, creativity, commitment, marketing skills, and so much more.
+The sad reality is that there are lots of problems bloggers face and they cause most of the beginning bloggers to fail.
+Especially it is a drag to browse already popular blogs and see the whole range of skills and talents on display:…

 If we start a debate about what photography is, we’ll most likely come to nothing.
 The artists will say it’s a form of art.
 The activists will claim it’s a means of protest.
 Your mom will probably assure you it’s all about keeping memories alive.
 Ed Sheeran will basically agree with her.
 Businessmen will state it’s a way to advertise their products, and finally some photographers will tell you it’s a business!
 I’m not trying to take sides here but one thing’s for sure: If you’re a photographer, it’s your job and whatever you call it, you need to make money with it.
 And, in order to do that, you absolutely need a photography website.
 It’s not just because it’s cool and all your competitors have one.
 Let’s go into more detail and discuss all 10 reasons why having a website is a must for you: 1.
 Having your own…